-Motorhoming in Slovenia will have you driving past incredible mountain vistas, beautiful Alpine meadows and crystal-clear green-blue lakes and rivers.
+Motorhoming in Slovenia involves driving past incredible mountain vistas, beautiful Alpine meadows, and crystal-clear green-blue lakes and rivers.

-It is a relatively small country, with a population of just over 2 million.
+It is a relatively small country with just over 2 million population.
 If you drive from east to west, the distance is only 248 kilometres and from north to south, 163 kilometres.
 So, you don’t have to travel too far between all of Slovenia’s beautiful places.

 We began our Slovenia road trip in the south, at Postojnska Jama (Postojna Cave), as we had just left Plitvice Lakes on our motorhome trip through Croatia.

-We also took a detour to Venice, Italy, when we were in western Slovenia because it was so close.
+We also took a detour to Venice, Italy, in western Slovenia, because it was so close.

 The country shares borders with Italy to the west, Austria to the north, Croatia to the south and Hungary to the east.